waksana/chkr/README.md

 - `Optional` make type optional (Null + Type)
 - `Kv` accept a type called value type to generate a key value paire object type
 - `Arr` Array of a type
+- `Func` a Function with input and output signature

 ### Recursive Type Def